Location: Králův Dvůr – Počaply, district Beroun

 New build bungalow on a sloping plot with no fencing.

-The sloping plot of the house has offered itself to create an exciting hillside terrace garden.
-The main wooden terrace on the south side is interconnected by few wooden steps with the house living room.
-Further away from the house the wooden terrace is gradually changing into a grassy area gently sloping onto a lower terrace intended for children’s play.
-The natural slope of the plot was ideal for positioning of the kid’s slide without a need for additional structural support and it also does not interfere with the view of the house.
-Small islands of the ornamental grass on both terraces help to create spots and corners of privacy where desired.
+The sloping plot of the house has offered itself to create an exciting hillside terraced garden.
+The main wooden terrace on the south side is connected to the house living room with a few wooden steps.
+Further away from the house the wooden terrace changes gradually to a grass area which slopes gently onto a lower terrace intended for children’s play.
+The natural incline of the plot was ideal for a the kid’s slide.
+There is no need for additional structural support and it also does not interfere with the view of the house.
+Small islands of ornamental grass on both terraces help to create private spaces when desired.
 The last south terrace is a small orchard supplying the family with tasty home grown produce during the summer and autumn months.

 Small retaining wall on the north side of the house has helped to create another living terrace.
-Locally sourced stone from the nearby quarry was used to build the wall curving around the property smoothing the views of right angled edges of the house.
-The stone colour compliments the wooden cladding of the house and appears to look like dry laid wall although it is reinforced and with concrete footing.
-The terrace itself has been built from the solid oak blocks as a perfect place of relaxation by the open fire in cast iron chiminea.
-This part of the garden is dominated by small birch tree grove offering feel of privacy.
+Locally sourced stone from the nearby quarry was used to build the wall curving around the property softening right angled edges of the house.
+The stone colour complements the wooden cladding of the house and appears like a drywall although it is reinforced and has concrete footing.
+The terrace itself has been built from solid oak blocks as a perfect place of relaxation by the open fire in a cast iron bowl.
+This part of the garden is dominated by a small birch tree grove offering an intimate feel..

-The property owner has expressed the desire to have no fences around the property.
+The property owner did not wish to have fencing around the property.
 The natural plot terrain, the wildflower meadows and suitable choice of plants has helped to create natural land borders.

-The garden design has been awarded 3rd prize in the National Competition ‘Garden of the Year’ organised by the Czech Association for Maintenance of Greenery (SZÚZ) in 2012.
+The garden design has been awarded 3rd prize in the National Competition ‘Garden of the Year’ organised by the Czech Association for Planting and Maintenance of Greenery (SZÚZ) in 2012.